Lakshadweep – Culture and Tradition

 Bangaram Island is considered the best tourist destination in the world due to its very soft sand and some tree forests.
 Due to the sea here, the sand is so fine and soft.
 The island is about 8 km north of the island of Agatti.

 Being so close to the Maldives, the islanders have a closer affinity to the Maldivian way of life and speak in Mahl.
 Minicoy Island is also known for its diverse marine life, which can be easily explored with a boat cruise.
 The lighthouse on Minicoy Island is a must-see.
-The awesome blue lagoons, white sand, an ideal place for water sports like Scuba, Snorkeling, Kayaking, and swimming in the perfect setting to get lost in tranquillity and solitude.
+The awesome blue lagoons, and white sand, are an ideal place for water sports like Scuba, Snorkeling, Kayaking, and swimming in the perfect setting to get lost in tranquillity and solitude.